terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/vdc_groups.html.markdown

 VDC Group support requires:

-* Terraform Provider VCD 3.6+
+* Terraform Provider VCLOUD 3.6+
-* VMware Cloud Director 10.2+
+* Viettel IDC Cloud 10.2+

 -> For changed fields (these are usually `vdc` and `owner_id`) the previous behavior is deprecated, but still supported.
 To use VDC Groups though, one needs to migrate to new configuration, which shouldn't require rebuilding infrastructure.

-## Terraform Provider VCD support
+## Terraform Provider VCLOUD support

-This document describes features that were introduced in Terraform Provider VCD 3.6.0+ for VDC Group support.
-Earlier versions of Terraform Provider VCD do not support VDC Groups.
+This document describes features that were introduced in Terraform Provider VCLOUD 3.6.0+ for VDC Group support.
+Earlier versions of Terraform Provider VCLOUD do not support VDC Groups.

 Major new approach for VDC Group support is the use of new field `owner_id` (except for routed network, which inherits parent VDC/VDC Group from Edge Gateway) field instead of `vdc`. `owner_id`